-01

-Opportunity to invest in metals mining companies whose activities will enable transition to a low-carbon world

-02

-Exposure to precious, speciality and industrial metals within a single actively-managed fund

-03

-Fund managers with extensive dual experience of mining and metals industries as well as investment management

-04

-Human rights, environmental, social and governance considerations factored into every investment decision

-05

-Geographically diversified fund with metals weightings adjusted to optimise allocation throughout metal and economic cycles

-06

-Targets mid to smaller

-companies (\$100m to \$10bn

-market cap) with potential

-to add meaningful value

-through exploration

-success and de-risking

-mining projects

-07

-Fund managers access intelligence from a global network of mining company executives, brokers, commodity traders, mining engineers and geologists

-80

-Focus on 'bottom-up' stock picking, avoiding largest companies that rely on commodity price gains to add value

-09

-Fund created by independent specialist fund management business with track record for investing in small and mid-size listed companies

-FUND AIMS
+01 Opportunity to invest in metals mining companies whose activities will enable transition to a low-carbon world Q2 Exposure to precious, speciality and industrial metals within a single actively-managed fund 03 Fund managers with extensive dual experience of mining and metals industries as well as investment management 04 Human rights, environmental, social and governance considerations factored into every investment decision 05 Geographically diversified fund with metals weightings adjusted to optimise allocation throughout metal and economic cycles 06 Targets mid to smaller companies (\$100m to \$10bn market cap) with potential to add meaningful value through exploration success and de-risking mining projects 07 Fund managers access intelligence from a global network of mining company executives, brokers, commodity traders, mining engineers and geologists 08 Focus on 'bottom-up' stock picking, avoiding largest companies that rely on commodity price gains to add value 09 Fund created by independent specialist fund management business with track record for investing in small and mid-size listed companies combination of factors will drive global demand for strategic metals in the next decade, underpinning our belief that this is an opportune time for a specialist activelymanaged Strategic Metals Fund.
+A broad basket of metals is integral to every aspect of modern life, from consumer electronic devices to domestic appliances, manufacturing, construction, energy generation and storage and transportation.
+We have highlighted eight critical factors we believe will have greatest impact on demand.

-The Fund aims to achieve long term capital growth (over five years or longer) through investing in a well-diversified portfolio of internationally-listed metals and mining companies whose primary revenues come from the sale of strategic metals.

-Strategic metals are defined as metals considered to be

-of strategic importance to the global economy and future macro-economic trends.
+FUND AIMS The Fund aims to achieve long term capital growth (over five years or longer) through investing in a well-diversified portfolio of internationally-listed metals and mining companies whose primary revenues come from the sale of strategic metals.
+Strategic metals are defined as metals considered to be of strategic importance to the global economy and future macro-economic trends.

 These include, but are not limited to: gold, silver, platinum group metals, copper, lithium, nickel, manganese, and rare earth metals.
 The fund is mandated to invest in mining companies listed in international markets, including London, US, Canada and Australia.

-Why metals, why now?
+RATIONALE Why metals, why now?

-combination of factors will drive global demand for strategic metals in the next decade, underpinning our belief that this is an opportune time for a specialist actively-managed Strategic Metals Fund.
-A broad basket of metals is integral to every aspect of modern life, from consumer electronic devices to domestic appliances, manufacturing, construction, energy generation and storage and transportation.
-We have highlighted eight critical factors we believe will have greatest impact on demand.
 They include: mining exploration and development, trends in economics, geo-politics and technology, and decarbonisation efforts.
 We include precious metals (gold and silver) in our definition of strategic metals as they are integral to the global monetary system and can be used as a hedge (means of protecting against potential loss) in the event of a disruption to the financial system.
 We monitor fund developments and adapt the portfolio over time in order to identify the best investment opportunities and create long-term value.
+4.8 billion, and rising A single mobile phone handset contains at least seven metals and minerals including common metals as well as rare earth minerals.
+These include aluminium, silicon, lithium, tin, tungsten, yttrium and lanthanum.
+With 4.8 billion mobile devices already in use in the world today, that adds up to a lot of metal consumption.

 KEY FACTORS DRIVING METALS DEMAND O1 A transition from fossil fuels to sustainable energy sources such as wind and solar will boost demand for metals used for energy capture, storage and transmission.
 O2 A sharp global increase in government debt and political uncertainty are likely to refocus attention on precious metals as a hedge against disruption to the global financial system.
 O3 Price pressure is building after years of low inflation - if inflation hits an inflection point, there is potential for greater interest in precious metals as a store of value to offset rising inflation.
-Q4 The world's biggest economies, which consume the most metal, are planning major infrastructure expenditure, including government projects.
+O4 The world's biggest economies, which consume the most metal, are planning major infrastructure expenditure, including government projects.